-The primary focus of the action group is to increase the engagement of refugees with the wider health and social care policy landscape in Scotland through building capacity of refugees and raising awareness of their mental health and wellbeing needs.
-This is to improve the representation of refugees so that health and social care systems can appropriately and quickly address issues of trauma, distress and ill-health arising from the life experiences of refugees living in Scotland.
+The primary focus of the action group was to increase the engagement of refugees with the broader health and social care policy landscape in Scotland by building the refugees’ understanding of well-being and raising awareness of their mental health needs.
+This aimed to improve the representation of refugees and ensure that health and social care systems can address trauma and ill health issues.

 We had three-year funding from the Scottish Government Promoting Equality and Cohesion Fund.

 - Refugees living in Scotland are active advocates for mental health and well-being, both locally and nationally

 - Local and national health and civic society agencies were engaged in prevention and support approaches to service planning and provision